basujindal/GeoMagicTouch-3ds-USB/README.md

 ```

-Data from the haptic device can be read from the following topics using `rostopic list`:
+Data from the haptic device can be read from the following rostopics:

   /phantom/button